10up/action-wordpress-plugin-deploy/README.md

 ```

 ### Deploy on publishing a new release and attach a ZIP file to the release

+Note that this variant of attaching a ZIP file will **ONLY** work when triggering from a published release as seen in the example below.
+It will **NOT** work if you're triggering from a tag as is done in the example above.

 ```yml
 name: Deploy to WordPress.org
 on: